rodrigo-galba/UserMailService/README.md

 vagrant ssh
 ```

+The project path in the virtual machine is `~/project`.

 All projects were built using [Maven].
-So, just run the `package` command in each directory respectively:
+So, just run the `mvn package` command in each directory respectively:

 - configuration server
 ```sh